Turnyanskiy/instadeep-internship-2022/classifying-protein-sequences.md

   (classifier): Linear(in_features=512, out_features=1, bias=True)
 )
 ```
 A vital part of the BERT transformer is the positional encoding layer.
 It is added to the model before the encoder explicity to retain information regarding the order of amino acids in a sequence.
-It works by desribing the location of an token in a sequence so that each position is assigned a unique representation.
+It works by describing the location of a token in a sequence so that each position is assigned a unique representation.
 Each position is mapped to a vector and therefore the ouput of the positional encoding layer is a matrix, where each row represents an encoded object of the sequence.

 The Positional encoder simply follows a relatively simple equation.